-2. Try to determine location of leak by isolating your home.
+2. Try to determine the location of the leak by isolating your home.

-Locate the main water shut-off valve to your home.
-This valve may be located in you mechanical room, water heater closet, or possible in the crawlspace or basement.
-By turning this valve off, you are shutting off all water to the house.
+Locate the main water shut-off valve in your home.
+This valve may be located in your mechanical room, water heater closet, or possibly in the crawlspace or basement.
+By turning this valve off, you are shutting off all water in the house.

 If the indicator is still turning, then the leak is between the meter and the house, most likely on the underground piping.
 If it has stopped turning, then the leak is most likely inside your home and you can begin to look for possible leaks inside your house.